g4bri-3l3/MooseAlto/README.md

   If anything, it's more restrictive than intended, but a functional bug worth fixing before someone "resolves" the symptom by adding an even broader rule higher up.
+  - `generalization_anomaly`: an earlier, narrower rule fully covered by a later, broader rule using a different action (the Al-Shaer/Hamed Generalization anomaly, the same term Palo Alto Strata Cloud Manager uses in its Policy Analyzer for this exact relationship).
+The mirror image of `shadowed_rule` above: there the earlier rule wins and the later one is dead; here the later rule is broader but the earlier, narrower one still fires first as a deliberate looking exception.
+The risk is fragility, not brokenness: if that narrow rule is ever removed during cleanup, on the wrong assumption the broad rule already covers it, or the two are reordered, the effective behavior for its traffic changes silently.
+Low severity, a warning to confirm the exception is known and intentional.
+Found through a bounded backward scan, run only when the current rule looks broad enough to plausibly generalize something (wildcard zone, or source/destination address left as any), so the added cost scales with how many such broad rules exist, not with the square of the ruleset size.
+- `correlation_anomaly`: two rules with different actions whose match criteria partially overlap without either one containing the other (Strata Cloud Manager calls this Correlations, the other half of the same Al-Shaer/Hamed pair as Generalization above).
+Neither rule is dead and neither is a deliberate exception; for traffic caught in the overlap, the effective action depends only on which rule sits first in the rulebase, something neither rule states on its own.
+Low severity, reported once per rule against the first earlier rule it overlaps with.
 - `zero_hit_count`: recorded hit count of zero, detected from whichever column contains "Hit Count" in its name (only if your export has one).
 - `rule_usage_unused` / `rule_usage_partially_used`: Panorama's own Rule